Bimal N. Patel: Term as Vice Chancellor of Rashtriya Raksha University

-Dr. Bimal Patel assumed the charge of the Director-General of Rashtriya Raksha University (erstwhile Rakasha Shakti University) on 20 January 2020.
+Bimal Patel assumed the charge of the Director-General of Rashtriya Raksha University (erstwhile Rakasha Shakti University) on 20 January 2020.

 Term as director of GNLU

 Patel was appointed director of GNLU in 2008.
 Under the leadership of Patel, GNLU has had steady growth.
 Since 2011, GNLU has started receiving US$2 million grants from the UGC under its five-year plan for general and overall development.
 He is credited to have played a pioneering role and responsibility in creating a world-class campus of GNLU spread across 50 acres of land given by the State Government of Gujarat and further generous assistance of nearly US$40 million by the Gujarat Government.
 He has been instrumental in starting many new courses and programs and has transformed the academic system of GNLU by adopting the Research-Based Teaching University curriculum.
-He also brought two prestigious global level conferences in India the Prestigious External Program of the Academy in collaboration with The Hague Academy of International Law, one of the most prestigious international law academies, and the Global Maritime Conference where the Under Secretary-General of the United Nations delivered the keynote.
+He also brought two prestigious global level conferences in India the Prestigious External Program of the Academy in collaboration with the Hague Academy of International Law, one of the most prestigious international law academies, and the Global Maritime Conference where the Under Secretary-General of the United Nations delivered the keynote.
 Diplomats and administrators of more than 10 countries were present.
 Judges of the International Court of Justice and International Tribunal for the Law of the Sea were among the participants.
 Ambassadors and diplomats of different nations took part in this conference along with senior officers of the Indian Government.
 He was also designated as the Resource Person, UN Institute for Training and Research (UNITAR), Geneva.
 He has successfully initiated and implemented LLM, Ph.D., diploma, and certificate programs, including on-line programs in law and interdisciplinary fields.
 He has pioneered in initiating several executive training programs for members of the executive, judiciary, government departments, defense forces, NGOs, among others.
 He has been instrumental in the public-private partnership model through establishing various chairs and fellowships in the areas of Law of the Sea, Intellectual Property Rights, Mergers and Acquisitions, Labour Laws, Real Estate, Energy Law, Environment and Sustainable Development, International Contracts among others.
 He has contributed to the creation of a Research-based Teaching University and Research-based Administrative University model, respectively.

 2016

-Gujarat National Law University was excoriated by the Gujarat High Court in its order of Jaymin Rajendra Brahmbhatt v.
-Gujarat National Law University and 5 Others.
-The order had described the university as an epitome of injustice and set aside the order of a committee established by the university to cancel a student's examination.
-GNLU filed a letters patent appeal (appeal to a bench of two judges of the same high court) along with an application for urgent hearing of the matter.
-The application for urgent hearing was dismissed by the Gujarat High Court.
-The Gujarat High Court finally disposed off the appeal by ordering in independent enquiry as agreed between the parties.